2.4 Strategies for Engaging Variable Learners in Assessments

 -Student testimonials from the Wellness Strategy Report

 Offering flexibility and choices in assessment topics, procedures, and timelines helps to engage students and increases inclusivity.
-Flexible options available in an assessment can enhance access, support learner performance, and reduce possible perceived threats.
+Flexible options in assessment promote student autonomy, affirm students’ cultural and personal identities, and create a sense of belonging, which we know increases student engagement in learning and success for students from equity deserving groups.
+By offering diverse modes of representation, you allow students to connect their learning to their unique experiences and strengths.
 Most often we see these kinds of choices provided through an “assignment menu.”
-Included below is an example of an assignment menu adapted from Durham College’s UDL and Assessment and Evaluation site.
-Notice how the example includes a wide range of options for students to demonstrate their learning and both also help students to identify which options might suit their particular learning preferences.
+Included below are two examples of assignment menus adapted from Durham College’s UDL and Assessment and Evaluation site.
+Both examples include a wide range of options for students to demonstrate their learning and both also help students to identify which options might suit their particular learning preferences.

 3. Provide supports